Lakr233/Saily/README.md

 Saily is a modern APT package manager designed for jailbroken devices running iOS/iPadOS 15 and above, using the **Dopamine** jailbreak.

-If you are using RootHide or NathenLR, you may need to modify the jbroot and adopt some patches yourself.
+If you are using RootHide or NathanLR, you may need to modify the jbroot and adopt some patches yourself.
 Forks or pull requests are welcome.

 ![Preview](Resources/main.jpeg)